 It is during this time when Chinook begin to stage and school several miles off of and eventually move into the home port from which they were originally released.
 Waukegan is one of those ports were releasing occurs.

-A fair share of Lake Trout and Steelhead (Rainbow Trout) are typically caught this time year still as well as an occasional Coho and possible catches of Brown Trout.
+A fair share of Lake Trout, Steelhead (Rainbow Trout), and Brown Trout are typically caught this time year still as well as an some Coho..
 This is an exciting time to be on the lake fishing for trophy, line screaming Chinook!
 For most people, these fish – along with our Lake, Brown, and Rainbow Trout – will be the largest and hardest fighting fish our customers have ever caught in their lives.

-Depending on several factors such as timing of the Chinook run and weather, we usually catch Chinook well into October.
-However, the Fall season also offers outstanding fishing opportunities for huge spawning Lake Trout on Waukegan’s offshore reefs as well as possible Brown Trout in shallow water.
-The Lake Trout fishing in late September and October can be hard to match anywhere in the world, offering anglers the chance to tangle with some monsters in the 15-20lb+ trophy class.
+Fall season – September and October – offers outstanding fishing opportunities for large, spawning Lake Trout on Waukegan’s offshore reefs as well as possible Brown Trout in shallow water.
+Catches of Steelhead and non-spawning Chinook Salmon are available at times too.
+The Lake Trout fishing in late September and October can be hard to match anywhere in the world, offering anglers the chance to tangle with some monsters in the 15-30lb+ trophy class.
 It is in this regard that September and October can usually offer some unique versatility in terms of what species we choose to target on any particular day and weather can often be downright gorgeous too.
 Many people and even many charter captains alike overlook this fishery in the fall in the belief that the good fishing ends as the days get shorter and the air feels a little cooler.
 It is simply not true and Captain Rick urges you to consider coming in September and October as equally as you would any other time during the season.

 As you can see, there are many different times of the season to consider salmon & trout fishing during the spring, summer, and fall.
 And when we don’t encounter a hot bite, fishing is still usually good, offering an exciting “mixed bag” of fish to be caught.
 Many seasoned Windycitysalmon customers come fishing several times each season to target specific species at their best times.